deadlyvipers/dojo_rules/dojo_rules.md

 * Never bring live blades on the tatami
 * Respect your opponents
 * Most Senseis should be respected
-* no coffee in the Dojo
+* no coffee in the dojo